 When you secure an apprenticeship, your mentor will most likely be a master journeyman with years of experience and knowledge to pass on to you.
 Soak it up!
 They will begin by familiarizing themselves with your current capabilities and then begin with a general overview of tasks that every HVAC Tech should know.

-Within the typical apprenticeship experience, you should learn basic concepts for installing and repairing all types of heating, air conditioning and refrigeration equipment.
-You will learn about air flow and ventilation, as well as, about air quality.
-You will learn how to service units by cleaning coils, changing filters and checking refrigerant levels using meters, gauges and scales, in addition to, other hand tools and machinery.
-You will learn about the different power sources, such as, electricity, gas, air and water.
-In addition, you should learn how to take proper measurements and apply industrial math to formulas, along with, proper safety rules and regulations, among many other topics.
-In today’s world of technology, HVAC Technicians now need to have basic computer skills for drafting, reading digital blueprints for new installs and other related tasks, like cost estimating and constructing proposals.
+Within the typical apprenticeship experience, you should learn basic concepts for installing and repairing all types of heating, air conditioning, and refrigeration equipment.
+You will learn about airflow and ventilation, as well as about air quality.
+You will learn how to service units by cleaning coils, changing filters, and checking refrigerant levels using meters, gauges and scales, along with other hand tools and machinery.
+You will learn about the different power sources, such as electricity, gas, air, and water.
+In addition, you should learn how to take proper measurements and apply industrial math to formulas, along with proper safety rules and regulations, among many other topics.
+In today’s world of technology, HVAC Technicians now need to have basic computer skills for drafting, reading digital blueprints for new installs, and other related tasks, like cost estimating and constructing proposals.
 An apprenticeship can expand your knowledge in all aspects of HVAC repair.

 Remember to put your best foot forward while working your apprenticeship.
-You must have a good attitude, be punctual, attentive and be willing to do the little jobs that nobody else wants to do.
-It’s when you show initiative in completing the menial tasks that you will be given more responsibility and the acknowledgement you deserve.
+You must have the right attitude, be punctual, attentive, and be willing to do the little jobs that nobody else wants to do.
+It’s when you show initiative in completing the menial tasks that you will be given more responsibility and the acknowledgment you deserve.

 Upon completion of your apprenticeship, you should be ready for a lead position in the HVAC business.
 If you are interested in this job path, please see our list of the best Online Schools for HVAC-R Tech Programs to help you in your endeavors.